 Include Keywords You Want to Rank For

-Using keywords in your slugs help search engines understand what keywords you want to rank for the particular posts and pages.
+Using keywords in your slugs helps search engines understand the targeted keywords for specific posts and pages.
 So, you should use one of the keywords you’re targeting for the post slug as well to increase your chances of ranking higher organically on Google.

 Consider Removing Stop Keywords or Function Words

-They are quite common but don’t add any value to your URL structure, and they make it longer and difficult to read.
-So, you should consider removing all stop keywords from the slug to make your link crisp and precise.
-If you do this right, you won’t have to use URL shortening platforms, too, which is an added benefit.
+These are quite common but don’t add any value to your URL structure, and they make it longer and more difficult to read.
+So, you should consider removing all stop keywords from the post slug to make your link crisp and precise.
+Additionally, when optimising for SEO, it’s beneficial to ensure that the WordPress slug is free of unnecessary words.

 Use Dashes to Separate Words in a Slug